LuisScoccola/persistable/README.md

 ### Interactive mode

-For now, Persistable's interactive mode is supported only through Jupyter notebooks.
+For now, Persistable's interactive mode is supported through Jupyter notebooks.
 In order to run Persistable's interactive mode from a Jupyter notebook, run the following in a Jupyter cell:

 ```python